Self-Adapting Language Models: Experimental Details: Few-shot Learning

 \subsection{Model and Setup}

-We use \texttt{Llama-3.2-1B-Instruct} \citep{grattafiori2024llama3herdmodels} as the base language model.
+For the few-shot learning experiments, we use \texttt{Llama-3.2-1B-Instruct} \citep{grattafiori2024llama3herdmodels} as the base language model.
 Since this model has no specialized training on ARC, its ability to solve ARC tasks is limited.
 To enable controlled evaluation, we curated a small set of ARC problems from the training and evaluation splits that are solvable with optimal TTT hyperparameters.

 \textbf{Training Set:} We selected 11 ARC tasks from the training set as the environment for RL optimization. \textbf{Evaluation Set:} We selected 8 distinct ARC problems from the evaluation set for measuring generalization performance.
 These 8 were explicitly filtered for being amenable to TTT out of the full evaluation set.